- Directed By: Peter Hewitt

 |Domestic Box Office: $11,989,328||Overseas Box Office: $516,860|

-Zoom was financed by Revolution Studios, who had a financing slate deal with Sony, which would contribute 42.5% of the budget and 100% of the marketing costs.
+Zoom was financed by Revolution Studios, which had a financing slate deal with Sony, that would contribute 42.5% of the budget and 100% of the marketing costs.
 The budget was reported at $35 million at the time of release and when Revolution Studios went bust and its library was up for sale, the actual cost was listed as $75.6 million.
-Revolution head Joe Roth had landed one of the greatest studio deals ever with Sony, who had more to lose on each project than Roth’s Revolution — and had originally envisioned his company making filmmaker friendly fare with A-listers and then squandered Revolution’s reserves on mostly bullshit movies like Zoom.
+Revolution head Joe Roth had landed one of the greatest studio deals ever with Sony, which had more to lose on each project than Roth’s company — and he had originally envisioned his company making filmmaker friendly fare with A-listers and then squandered Revolution’s reserves on mostly lame, broadly commercial movies like Zoom.

 FOX and Marvel filed a lawsuit against Revolution and Sony before Zoom entered production, claiming the film was very similar to X-Men and the release date being two weeks in front of X-Men 3 would draw infringing parallels from their marketing.
 The lawsuit was dropped two months later, when some minor changes to Zoom were made, including lowering the rating from PG-13 to PG and the release date shifted to August instead of May.

 Zoom was dated for August 11, 2006 and bowed against Step Up, World Trade Center and Pulse.
 The movie was tracking very poorly and Sony did not screen this stinker for critics and the reviews that eventually posted were atrocious.
 At the time of release it had a rare 0% on rottentomatoes.